skyvine/personal-code/README.md

 programming interface.
 This means that I should be able to accomplish everything in my day-to-day with guile, dropping into C\* where appropriate.

-* I really like rust too, but it seems tricky to integrate Rust with Guile as deeply as C already is.
+\* I really like rust too, but it seems tricky to integrate Rust with Guile as deeply as C already is.
 On the table though.

 # License
-All sofware in this repository is licensed under the Affero GNU Public License, version 3 or any later version.
+Most of the sofware in this repository is licensed under the Affero GNU Public License, version 3 or any later version.

 I default to using the AGPL 3 or later unless there is a strong reason to downgrade to the plain GPL or the LGPL.
-Non-GNU licenses are off the table.
+Some individual files may use different (AGPL-compatible) licenses if the source code is mostly borrowed from another project.
+The top of every source file should have language specifying its license; if you find any file is missing this lanugage please [open an bug](https://todo.sr.ht/~skyvine/personal-code) and I will remediate the situation as quickly as possible.

 [The FSF has published advice on license selection.](https://www.gnu.org/licenses/license-recommendations.html) I generally agree with this advice, except that they recommend using the AGPL only when it